Stacked-Org/stacked-docs/docs/getting-started/01-how-it-works.md

 1. The `viewModelBuilder` creates our `ViewModel`
 2. Stacked passes that `ViewModel` to our `builder` function.
 3. The `builder` function creates our UI
-4. The user insteracts w/ that UI
+4. The user interacts w/ that UI
 5. The interaction goes to the `ViewModel`, updates the `ViewModel`, then we requests to `rebuildUi`.
 6. The `rebuildUi` function then triggers the `builder` function with the updated `ViewModel` to rebuild the UI.